suocle/DrFARM-Source-Code/README.md

 and varying the choice of precision matrix in `precM`: glasso (`method = "glasso"`), nodewise lasso (`method = "NL"`) and quadratic optimization (`method = "QO"`).
 For scenario I, use `n = 1000`, `p = 2000`, `q = 500`, `k = 5`, `pv = 300`, `signal = 3000` and `tau = 4.151`; for scenario II, use `n = 2000`, `p = 5000`, `q = 1000`, `k = 10`, `pv = 750`, `signal = 7500` and `tau = 3.276`.
 However, given the computational complexity of the problem, it is recommended to use the parallizable counterparts (`remMap.one` and `DrFARM.one`) of the key functions (`remMap.whole` and `DrFARM.whole`), and use a computer cluster (e.g., array jobs) in order to achieve a faster result (see below).

 # Helper functions used in parallization
 Unlike `remMap.whole` and `DrFARM.whole`, which are all-in-functions, we need to manually generate the tuning parameter grid.
 This can be done via the use of `remMap.grid` and `DrFARM.grid`.
 By default, `remMap.grid` generates a 10 x 10 grid (in a similar manner to how `glmnet` generate a sequence of 100 tuning parameter values) and `DrFARM.grid` generates a 5 x 5 grid (described in our manuscripts appendix).
-Below shows an example of remMap using `i = 36` (36th row of `remMap.lambda.grid`).
+Below shows an example of remMap using `i = 36` (36th row of `remMap.lambda.grid`, which also happens to the optimal pairs of tuning parameters).

 ```
 remMap.lambda.grid <- remMap.grid(X, Y)